 After entering the operating room, you will be administered anesthesia to put you to sleep.
 The anesthesia team will go over all questions you may have regarding anesthesia prior to your surgery.
 The surgeon will make a small incision at the front of the neck towards the left side of the windpipe.
 Once inside, the surgeon will then remove the problem disc and insert the graft where the disc had been.
 A compound will be used to fill in the space between the vertebral bones and finally, a small metal plate will be attached to the front of the two vertebrae using tiny screws.
 This permanent plate helps hold the bones in place while you heal.
 The procedure typically takes about 1-1 ½ hours to complete.
 The fusion can take 9 months to 1 year to totally fuse.

-When you wake up you will be in recovery (PACU).
+When you wake up, you will be in the recovery room (PACU).
 The nurses will monitor your vitals and provide medications to control the pain.
-You may or may not have a drain located in the surgical site (instructions for emptying the drain/removal will be provided via the nursing staff).
+You may or may not have a drain located at the surgical site (instructions for emptying the drain/removal will be provided via the nursing staff).
 If the drain is placed, do not change the dressing until the drain is removed.
 You will be given a follow-up appointment to be seen in the office for drain removal.

 “Dr. Patel and Dr. Rodrigo are compassionate and highly qualified physicians who have helped me tremendously with my injury.
 I am very grateful to have found them.
 Their staff is also very helpful and welcoming.
 Highly recommended if you need pain management!”